GET A 15% OFF COUPON CODE FOR MY SHOP WHEN YOU SUBSCRIBE!

 Think about individual students in your class

 Develop your own affirmations designed to combat their negative thinking and self-talk.
 For example, you may have students who struggle with anxiety, self-esteem, or confidence.
-Affirmations that target specific issues can be helpful for students to combat those struggles.
+Affirmations that target specific issues can help students combat those struggles.

 If you have limited time, snatch up growth mindset affirmations that are already made